 In-Situ Mass Stabilisation

-Mechanical binder mixing to 5.5 m depth — soft soil improvement without excavation.
+Mechanical binder mixing to 5.5 m depth — ground improvement without excavation.

 IN-SITU MASS STABILISATION

-Mass stabilisation is a ground treatment technique in which a binding agent (typically lime, cement, or a combined binder) is mechanically mixed into soft or weak soil to improve its strength, reduce its compressibility and reduce its sensitivity to moisture.
-The process converts soft, wet or unstable soils into a more competent material that can support loads, be trafficked by construction plant, or form the foundation for embankments and structures.
+In-situ Mass Stabilisation is a ground improvement in which a binding agent (typically lime, cement, or a combined binder) is mechanically mixed into weak soil to improve its strength, reduce its compressibility and reduce permeability.
+The process converts weak, wet or unstable soils into a more competent material that can support loads, be trafficked by construction plant, or form the foundation for embankments and structures.

-In New Zealand, mass stabilisation is particularly applicable where soft alluvial soils, peat, or weak volcanic deposits are encountered during earthworks, embankment construction, road widening or infrastructure development.
+In New Zealand, IMS is particularly applicable where low strength alluvial soils, or weak volcanic deposits are encountered during earthworks, embankment construction, road widening or infrastructure development.
 It is a sustainable technique that treats the material in place, eliminating the need for extensive excavation and disposal of unsuitable material, with significant programme and cost advantages where soft ground extends over large areas or to significant depths.

 APPLICATIONS

-• Soft ground treatment for road and rail construction; embankment foundation improvement and rehabilitation of failed embankments
+• Soft ground treatment for road and rail construction; embankment foundation improvement and rehabilitation of failed embankments.
+In-situ shear key construction where open shear key excavation will destabilise a slope.

-• Stabilisation of unsuitable earthworks material, peat, and highly organic soils
+• Stabilisation of saturated, contaminated or unsuitable earthworks material

 • Coastal and estuarine infrastructure foundations; platform creation for construction plant access